How to Write a Cover Letter in 2022 | Beginner's Guide

 3. Excellent copywriting skills

-Now, in this section, you need to discuss how you fulfil these requirements.
+Now, in this section, you need to discuss how you fulfill these requirements.
 So, here’s how that would look for our example:

 Good Example